BriskenFinancials/use-case-template/cards/UC10000426-S-04-move-configurations-to-production-and-execute-first-live-payment-run.md

 # Move configurations to production and execute first live payment run

+Here, the goal is to the transition from 'Conduct UAT and validate end-to-end process for 3 banks'.
 Migrate all validated configurations from the test environment to the production environment.
 Verify that all integrations with the customers banks and third-party systems are functioning correctly in the production setup.
-You will be able to confidently Migrate all validated configurations from the test environment to the production environment

 ![Header Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-S-04-top.png)